 SGIP has never been able to fully spend its existing equity budget, since even a discounted battery-solar system is still too expensive for many of the low-income or medically challenged customers it targets to be able to afford.
 But this year’s blackouts prompted the CPUC to boost the incentive for those at greatest risk of blackouts, such as people on life-support machines, or low-income families with infants or elderly relatives reliant on air conditioning.

 The CPUC has included specific groups, such as Central Valley disadvantaged communities and participants in existing multifamily housing solar programs, as eligible for its equity budget.
 Wednesday’s proposed decision would add a new category unavailable before this fall’s blackouts: those who can prove they’ve had their power shut off through “two or more discrete [public safety power shutoff] events prior to the date of application.”
-In other words, those most likely to have their power shut off again qualify even if they don't fit the low-income or medical necessity criteria.
+In other words, those most likely to have their power shut off again qualify even if they don't live in identified high fire-threat areas.

 The CPUC doesn’t plan to vote on the proposed decision until mid-January at the earliest.
 If approved, Wednesday’s proposal would require utilities and other participants to start accepting applications for systems 10 kilowatts or under no later than March 1, 2020, “to help eligible customers install on-site batteries as soon as possible prior to the 2020 critical wildfire season.”